mindspore-ai/docs/docs/mindspore/programming_guide/source_en/custom_debugging_info.md

 If MindSpore is used for training on Ascend 910, there is an exception `Run task error` in training.

-When we go to the directory `/home/mindspore-rdr`, we can see several files appear in this directory, each file represents a kind of data.
+When we go to the directory for recording data, we can see several files appear in this directory, each file represents a kind of data.
 For example, `hwopt_d_before_graph_0.ir` is a computational graph file.
 You can use a text tool to open this file to view the calculational graph and analyze whether the calculational graph meets your expectations.

 ## Log-related Environment Variables and Configurations